Supernova-45/GameOfAmazons/README.md

 ## Strategy

-Much of the game is based on "territorial average," a concept used in my program to predict the winner of the game without .
+Much of the game is based on "territorial average," a concept used in my program to predict the winner of the game without having to actually play the whole thing out.

 ## AI algorithm

-## Other information

-Determining the winner of Game of the Amazons is NP-hard.

-## APCS Class

-Written for APCS class.
-In the process, I learned about combinatorial game theory,  algorithms (to build the AI), Java GUIs, and Java applets.
+I tried to implement the minimax algorithm.

+*Written for APCS class.*